TianpingHsu/sparrow-lisp/README.md

 # sparrow-lisp
-*sparrow* a scheme-like lisp interpreter implemented in C.
+*sparrow* is a scheme-like lisp interpreter implemented in C.
 the name *sparrow* comes from the idiom:
 > the __*sparrow*__ may be small but all its vital organs are there.